johnxqiu/scrytalk/README.md

 ## Installation

-No `pip install` is needed — the helper uses only the Python standard library (Python 3.10+).
+No `pip install` is needed.
+The helper uses only the Python standard library (Python 3.10+).

 Both Claude Code and opencode discover skills in `~/.claude/skills/`.
 Clone the